497K 1 fp0089392-7_497k.htm

 3

-result in a reduction of income received from floating rate securities held by the Fund and may adversely affect the value of the Funds’ shares.
+Floating Rate Notes Risk.
+Securities with floating or variable interest rates can be less sensitive to interest rate changes than securities with fixed interest rates, but may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
+Conversely, floating rate securities will not generally increase in value if interest rates decline.
+A decline in interest rates may result in a reduction of income received from floating rate securities held by the Fund and may adversely affect the value of the Fund’s shares.
 Generally, floating rate securities carry lower yields than fixed notes of the same maturity.
 The interest rate for a floating rate note resets or adjusts periodically by reference to a benchmark interest rate.
 The impact of interest rate changes on floating rate investments is typically mitigated by the periodic interest rate reset of the investments.
 Securities with longer durations tend to be more sensitive to interest rate changes, usually making them more volatile than securities with shorter durations.
 Floating rate notes generally are subject to legal or contractual restrictions on resale, may trade infrequently, and their value may be impaired when the Fund needs to liquidate such loans.
-Benchmark interest rates, such as the LIBOR, may not accurately track market interest rates.
+Benchmark interest rates, such as the Secured Overnight Financing Rate (“SOFR”), may not accurately track market interest rates.

 Private Placements and Restricted Securities Risk.
 Private placement securities are securities that have been privately placed and are not registered under the Securities Act of 1933, as amended.
 They are eligible for sale only to certain eligible investors.
 Private placements often may offer attractive opportunities for investment not otherwise available on the open market.
 Private placement and other “restricted” securities often cannot be sold to the public without registration under the Securities Act or an exemption from registration (such as Rules 144 or 144A).
 Private placements and other restricted securities may be considered illiquid securities.